nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 </script>
 ```

-Inside our `asyncData` function we create a variable, let's call it `article`, we fetch our content using the `await` followed by `$content`.
-We need to pass into `$content` what we want to fetch, which in our case is the articles folder followed by the slug, which we get from our params.
-We then chain the fetch method to the end and return the page which will contain the result of our fetch, which is our blog article.
+Inside our `asyncData` function we create a variable named `article` and fetch our content using the `await` followed by `$content`.
+We need to pass into `$content` what we want to fetch, which in our case is the article folder followed by the slug, which we get from our URL params.
+We then chain the fetch method to the end and return the article which will contain the result of our fetch.

 `pages/blog/_slug.vue`